jeremyis78/trading/README.md

   4) Choose a filename with no spaces (maybe save as the my-bot-name.html) to make things easier later when you run the script.
 Note: there's a [bug in Chrome](https://support.google.com/chrome/thread/4239329/chrome-webpage-save-as-for-webpage-html-only-option-no-longer-works?hl=en) where you must save as "Webpage, Complete" in order to get the HTML file saved properly (you can't use "Webpage, HTML Only" until they fix the bug).
+If you're using the Edge browser you don't need to do this, just save as "Webpage, HTML Only".
 Note: since this is a "screen scraper" script the only data available is what's visible on that positions page.
 For instance, there's no opening date of the trade (or times) on that page.